Will Medicare Cover My Plastic Surgery in Melbourne VIC?

 - Rhinoplasty & Nose Surgery?

 - Thigh Lift?

 - Best Tips for Dealing with Medicare when having Plastic Surgery

 Who decides if I meet the Medicare criteria?

-Will Medicare cover my Tummy Surgery?
+Will Medicare cover my Abdominoplasty Surgery?

 Will Medicare cover my Breast Surgery?

-Breast augmentation (mammoplasty) is also on the MBS, but only under VERY LIMITED conditions:
+Breast augmentation (Mammoplasty) is also on the MBS, but only under VERY LIMITED conditions: